 Use the resources below to raise awareness, improve overall customer service and comply with the ADA laws.

 These forms are designed to assist arts and humanities organizations in performing on-site evaluations of their organization's policies, programs, services, and facilities.
 The Division recommends that all art and cultural organizations complete one of these forms on a yearly basis.
 This process will help you plan, budget, and complete necessary access improvements to meet or exceed legal standards.

 - Section 504 Self Evaluation Workbook (pdf)

 - Abbreviated Accessibility Checklist (pdf)

-The Florida Division of Cultural Affairs only recommends this abbreviated checklist for first-time self-evaluations.
+The Florida Division of Arts and Culture only recommends this abbreviated checklist for first-time self-evaluations.

 - Downloadable Disability Access Symbols

 Twelve downloadable symbols that may be used to promote and publicize accessibility of places, programs and other activities for people with various disabilities.